glasswalk3r/posix2ldap/README.md

 ## Requirements

-The minimal expected schemas to be available in the OpenLDAP server:
+The minimal expected schemas to be available in the OpenLDAP server are:

 - cosine
 - nis
 - inetorgperson
 - misc

-## Install

 ### Development

-- see go.mod for minimum Golang version and modules required to compile and run tests
+- see go.mod for minimum Golang version and modules required to compile and run tests.
-- GNU Make
+- GNU Make.
-- [golangci-lint](https://golangci-lint.run/usage/install/) is required to run validations.
+- [golangci-lint](https://golangci-lint.run/usage/install/) is required to run
+validations.

 See the `Makefile` for the available targets.

+## Install

 ## References